lj-ditrapani/frontend-backend-express-app/README.md

 Frontend & Backend Example
 ==========================

 Example of how to setup a basic express web app with separate frontend and backend projects.
+A group of coop students at work are building a web app and want to use node/express.
+I created this repo to help get them started.

 Setup